Amazon: Instant Pickup

 I designed a brand new service for Amazon—Instant Pickup—and added improvements after launch by usability testing customers, analyzing metrics, and mapping customer journeys.

-Instant Pickup is the fastest delivery speed Amazon offers.
+Instant Pickup is the fastest speed Amazon offers.
 Customers can browse and order items from the Instant Pickup section of the Amazon app, then pick up their order 2 minutes later from a locker.

 See below for how I designed this new service, then added improvements to increase the purchase rate by 31% after launch.